HL7/davinci-vbpr/input/pagecontent/index.md

 - Data is error-prone based on human error when entering into reporting systems
 - Misalignment on time periods when data is shared, and care is delivered.
 - Various reporting, payment, and reconciliation periods can make tracking performance across contractual measures difficult for providers to understand how well they are performing prior to various settlement dates.
+- Variation in metrics used across payers and also variation in methodology – e.g., attribution.

 ### Scope